bdombro/gedcom-svg-tree/README.md

     - instead of typical data tree that can have only one parent
     - instead of typical family trees that display parents separately, only as a relation
 - dagre-d3 to draw DAG https://github.com/dagrejs/dagre-d3
+- lunr.js for searching https://lunrjs.com/

+---

+The tool is listed @ https://www.cyndislist.com/gedcom/gedcom-software/.

+Here you can add a link to the list: http://www.cyndislist.com/create-a-link-to-cyndis-list/